dart-lang/test/pkgs/test/README.md

 ### Selecting a Test Reporter

-You can adjust the output format of the test results using the `--reporter=<option>` command line flag.
+You can adjust the output format of test results using the `--reporter=<option>` command line flag.
 The default format is the `compact` output format - a single line, continuously updated as tests are run.
-When running on the GitHub Actions CI however, the default changes to the `github` output format - a reporter customized for that CI/CD system.
+When running on the GitHub Actions CI however (detected via checking the `GITHUB_ACTIONS` environment variable for `true`), the default changes to the `github` output format - a reporter customized for that CI/CD system.

 The available options for the `--reporter` flag are:

 - `compact`: a single, continuously updated line
 - `expanded`: a separate line for each update